 The food industry in Taiwan is a highly mature and highly competitive market.
 In recent years, the occurrence of food safety incidents has led to insufficient consumer confidence in domestic products.
 As a result, foreign products have sprung up to enter the domestic market, and market competition has become more intense.
 Constantly testing the capabilities of operators, urging them to continuously innovate products and implement food safety, and develop products that consumers can trust.
-However, in response to the current personnel or logistics control policies in countries where the COVID-19 epidemic is spreading, the international policy environment and the diversity of concerns are the real challenge to the global operations of food manufacturers.
+The global political economy and operating environment are highly uncertain.
+Changes in the economic environment include global reopening, economic recession, inflation, interest rate hikes, exchange rate fluctuations, and unpredictable recovery speed after the epidemic.
+Complex variables such as costs, brand reshuffle, new brands rushing to the market, and commodity prices.
+According to the World Economic Outlook (WEO) report, the global economic growth rate is forecast to be 2.70% in 2023, and the domestic economic growth rate is estimated to be 2.75% in 2023 according to the Bureau of Accounting and Statistics.
+According to the estimation of the ITIS team of the Food Institute, imported inflation will increase the import cost of domestic food manufacturers and raise food prices; however, the pressure of life such as the economic environment will reduce some consumers' pursuit of diverse and high-priced foods.

-2. The relevance of the industry's upper, middle and lower stream saturated.
+2. The relevance of the industry's upper, middle and lower stream

+The food industry is a domestic demand-driven market, and the domestic market is mature and saturated.
 Compared with other industries, it is a labor-intensive industry.
 The raw materials needed are affected by domestic and foreign climate, epidemics, economic situations, laws and regulations, preservation conditions, and even policies of other countries.
 Sometimes excessive fluctuations will have a huge impact on costs.
 The industry can do little about the situation and decentralize procurement sources and make pre-judgments to adjust purchases or develop new products as a response.